thegetty/bronze-guidelines/content/intro.md

 [^45]: {% cite "Mille 2017" %}; see also [Case Study 1](/case-studies/1/).

-[^46]: It has been suggested that the *putti* from the Neptune fountain in Piazza della Signoria, Florence, by Giovanni Bologna (called Giambologna, Flemish based in Florence, 1529–1608, fountain completed in 1565) were made this way ({% cite "Morigi 1990" %}).
+[^46]: It has been suggested that the *putti* from the Neptune fountain in Piazza della Signoria, Florence, by Giovanni Bologna (called Giambologna, Flemish, active Florence, 1529–1608, fountain completed in 1565) were made this way ({% cite "Morigi 1990" %}).
 A similar hypothesis has been made for a Venus, possibly by Hubert Le Sueur (French, ca. 1580–1658), Louvre (inv.
 MR3278, see {% cite "Castelle 2016" %}).

 [^47]: Verbal communication, Christophe Bery, director, Coubertin Foundry, July 2016.